 Alcohol affects reaction time and not in a positive way.
 It takes longer for your brain to make important connections and in an accident, every second counts.
 Alcohol affects your vision, specifically depth perception and night vision.
 It can be hard to tell how far away an object actually is if you are under the influence of alcohol and your eyes can become blurry.
 With all this happening, a drunk may think they are being responsible by focusing on the road straight in front of them but by doing this, the driver avoids recognizing anything that is happening around them.
 Defensive driving 101.
 Other areas where alcohol can take a toll are your judgment, comprehension, coordination, and confidence.
 When someone is under the influence of alcohol, they may obtain a false sense of confidence which can make someone feel they are capable of driving.
 This is extremely poor judgment but because they are drunk, that idea doesn’t come into play.

 Fines and Fees

 Getting a DUI or DWI is very expensive, despite which state you live in.
 Law enforcement does not look kindly on anyone driving impaired and neither does your insurance company.
-After all penalties and insurance has been paid, a DUI can total over $10,000.
+After all penalties and insurance have been paid, a DUI can total over $10,000.
 If anyone knew that they would rack up a tab such as that, they might not drive drunk.
 And that is the point.
-The fees are supposed to be a deterrent to anyone thinking about drinking and driving but not only do people continue to get arrested each year, some have multiple offenses on their record.
-Anna Kristen Lokowich, of Missoula, Montana, received two DUI’s in the same day with her four year old child in the backseat.
-While this is an extreme example (and no, she is not allowed to see her child anymore) the fact that new offenders are caught every day is disturbing.
+The fees are supposed to be a deterrent to anyone thinking about drinking and driving but not only do people continue to get arrested each year, but some also have multiple offenses on their record.
 Luckily, the DUI rate has decreased 50% since 1982 so education has gone a long way in deterring this act.

 What If I Get a DUI?